 They City of Cordova particularly resents considering an emergency order of this ecological and economic magnitude on July 17th at the peak of the harvest and processing season when most of the key stakeholders, including the City of Cordova, are limited in their ability to participate.
 Whether coincidental or not, the timing presents the appearance of bias and motive on the part of the Alaska Board of Fisheries and undermines confidence in the public process.
 I joined dozens of stakeholders in committing personal time and resources to participating in the PWS finfish meetings in Valdez last fall where I developed an appreciation for the Board's thoughtful and deliberate consideration of the large volume and complexity of issues you consider.
 I noted that compensated representatives of the KRSA were in attendance at that meeting and strongly question why concerns with hatchery releases were not raised at that more appropriate time.
-Please deny consideration, our community livelihoods and highly complex ecosystems depend upon it.
+Please deny consideration of this emergency request at this time and proceed with appropriate care and consideration, our community livelihoods and highly complex ecosystems depend upon it.